 There are only a few elements that a DA needs to prove to convict you under PC 273.6:

-- A legal protective order was issued by the court
+- A legal protective order was issued by the court1

-- You intentionally or willfully violated at least one condition of the order
+- You intentionally or willfully3 violated at least one condition of the order

 These elements are explained in more detail below.